 The literary movement is known as ‘cosmicism’.

-Well, cosmic horror traditionally makes use of its own kind of suspense, akin to the picture book technique of leaving the scary thing off the stage of the page, revealing to the viewer only an ominous shadow.
+Well, cosmic horror traditionally makes use of its own kind of suspense, akin to the widely utilised technique of leaving the scary thing off the stage of the page, revealing to the viewer only an ominous shadow.
 To modern audiences, however, when a cosmic horror viewpoint character is so overwhelmed by what they’ve seen that they’re rendered speechless, this can feel like a cop out.

 In cosmic horror, it’s all about the physiological response.
 Good horror creates a sensation known as ‘horripilation’ in its audience.
 This is the feeling that the hair on the back of your neck is standing on end.
 Cosmic horror achieves this by asking its audience to feel, if only for a moment, that there is way more out there than we can ever know.
 Humans are vulnerable, ignorant and at the mercy of greater forces.
 But how, then, is cosmic horror different from psychological horror more generally?